Brandonitas/merkle-tree/README.md

 # Description

-In this project I use merke tree algorithm to find if the name deserve a gift
+In this project I use merkle tree algorithm to find if the name deserve a gift

 ### Final result